Swallowing (Dysphagia)

 Swallowing difficulties, also known as dysphagia, involve problems with the process of moving food or liquids from the mouth to the stomach.
-This can occur at different stages of swallowing and can lead to:
+Swallowing difficulties can affect people of all ages due to various medical conditions or developmental factors.

-coughing
+Gagging or coughing

-serious health issues like aspiration (food or liquid entering the lungs) and pneumonia
+Serious health issues like aspiration (food or liquid entering the lungs) and pneumonia

 Swallowing assessment to evaluate oral motor skills and swallowing function.